Yuqi-Du/photography-site-demo/README.md

 ## Environment

-Make sure you have Node.js 14 or higher and a local Stargate instance running as described on the [main page](../README.md) of this repo.
+Make sure you have Node.js 14 or higher

+Make sure you a local Stargate instance(DSE-Next) running as described on the [main page](../README.md) of this repo.

+Make sure you have a local python environment.

 ## .env